CamLoPA/DiffLoc/README.md

   - USB WiFi Adapter (at least one can work on monitor mode, recommend TX-N600)
   - Stepper Motor (ULN2003 control board and 5V 28BYJ-48 Stepper MotorStepper Motor)
   - 3D-printed connecting rod and stand
-  - Aluminum metal plate (100X150X1 mm in our protype)
+  - Aluminum metal plate (100X150X1 mm in our protype)(100×200×1 mm would be preferable, with a 5 cm protrusion at the top.)
   - Power supply for the Raspberry Pi and external peripherals (Can use mobile power)

 - **Software:**